spirrobe/dolueg2page/README.md

 - Coumns 4/5 are bad -> A part of the station/device is broken -> Look for columns 7 which device it might be and fix it
 - Columns 6/7 are bad -> Device is broken and delivers bad or out of range values/Something changed and the calibration does no longer work (datafile moved, output on logger, ..) -> Look at column 7 to find out which timeseries are affected and investigate the problem

-For the creation of the tables refer to the [Figure Repository](https://github.com/spirrobe/dolueg2figures)
+For the creation of the tables refer to the the specific repository <!--[Figure Repository](https://github.com/spirrobe/dolueg2control)-->

-# Dependencies
-- Running webserver with
-  - PHP
-  - JavaScript enabled in browser
-  - access to the file system to copy/move figures

 # Tracking of users and their behaviour
 We do not track users in any way.
 If you have need for tracking you will have to add the relevant changes yourself